Motive Partners & Clearlake Capital Invest for Growth in Next Generation SaaS Wealth Solutions Platform with InvestCloud

 Funds advised by Motive Partners and Clearlake Capital acquire a majority stake in InvestCloud, combining Finantix and Tegra118, to create a global SaaS wealth solutions financial technology leader with over $4 trillion of assets on its platform

 NEW YORK and LOS ANGELES, Feb.
-2, 2021 /PRNewswire/ -- Motive Partners ("Motive"), a specialist private equity firm focused on growth and buyout investments in enterprise financial services software companies, and Clearlake Capital Group, L.P. ("Clearlake"), a sector-focused investor that partners with world-class management teams by providing patient, long-term capital to dynamic businesses, today announced that they have acquired InvestCloud, a modular, enterprise-grade digital wealth & investment management software solutions platform.
-Motive Partners, Clearlake and funds advised by Motive Partners have entered into a definitive agreement to acquire 80% of InvestCloud from early stage Investors, and have simultaneously combined InvestCloud with existing Motive Partners portfolio companies Finantix and Tegra118 to create the next generation Software-as-a-Service ("SaaS") global wealth solutions platform led by InvestCloud's CEO, John Wise.
-The strategy and vision is shared by an esteemed group of co-investors, made up of some of the largest financial institutions in the world, including Accenture, Citi Ventures and Fiserv.
+2, 2021 /PRNewswire/ -- Motive Partners ("Motive"), a specialist private equity firm focused on growth and buyout investments in enterprise financial services software companies, and Clearlake Capital Group, L.P. ("Clearlake"), a sector-focused investor that partners with world-class management teams by providing patient, long-term capital to dynamic businesses, today announced that they, along with funds advised by Motive Partners, have entered into a definitive agreement to acquire 80% of InvestCloud, a modular, enterprise-grade digital wealth & investment management software solutions platform.
+Motive Partners and Clearlake have simultaneously combined InvestCloud with existing Motive Partners portfolio companies Finantix and Tegra118 to create the next generation Software-as-a-Service ("SaaS") global wealth solutions platform led by InvestCloud's CEO, John Wise.
+The co-investment for the transaction comes from Accenture, Citi Ventures and Fiserv.

 The wealth management industry is exhibiting consistent growth and investment from new and established providers, presenting opportunities for disruptive technology companies to digitize the industry and capture market share along the value chain.
 Today software solutions are often legacy and purpose-built, with many point solutions fragmented by geography, process and category.
 However, industry trends include the need to serve global clients consistently, digitize advisor and client interactions, create efficiency in front to back office processes, and provide integrated solutions which can span all wealth segments including mass affluent, high net-worth and ultra high net-worth needs.